As we approach the end of August, it’s hard to believe that the Personal Tax Year ended 4 months ago – on the 5th of April 2012.

 - No payments on account are required in respect of capital gains tax or Student Loan repayments (they would only be made in the January 2013 payment).

-Please give your FW Accounting Account Manager a shout if you have any further queries and we will be more than happy to help.
+Please contact your QAccounting Account Manager if you have any further queries and we will be more than happy to help.